Skip to main content

 Why this matters

-This is the most common salary misunderstanding in India.
-Recruiters quote CTC; your landlord expects in-hand.
-If you budget based on CTC ÷ 12, you will overestimate your spending power by 25–35% and may accept offers that feel like a pay cut after joining.
+The reality: recruiters quote CTC because it sounds larger.
+Your financial life runs on in-hand.
+If you budget based on CTC ÷ 12, you will overestimate your spending power by 25–35% — and may accept offers that feel like a pay cut after joining.

 The key differences explained